DrewML/dotcomblog/posts/[2023-6-15]weird-or-neat-js-in-react-internals.md

 draft: true
 -->

-# 4 Bizarre Uses of JavaScript in React Internals
+# Weird or Neat JavaScript in React Internals

 I really enjoy seeing all the different ways a programming language can be used in unexpected ways, and the JavaScript community has [historically](https://www.sitepen.com/blog/windowname-transport) [been](https://www.alexrothenberg.com/2013/02/11/the-magic-behind-angularjs-dependency-injection.html) _very_ creative.
 Although it's almost always an implementation detail for its users, React is no stranger to creative problem solving.
 Here's 5 of the more bizarre uses of JavaScript lurking in React's internals